aucad/aml-networks/readme.md

 make sample
 ```

 Perform experiments on limited input size, by randomly sampling records of the holdout set.
-The sample size can be
-customized by appending to the command `SAMPLE=m TIMES=n`, where $m$ is the number of records to use and $n$ is the
-number of times to repeat the sampling.
+By default, the sample size $n$=50 and sampling is repeated 3 times.
 The result is reported as average of $n$ runs.
-Model query limit is unset,
-meaning attack's default limit is used.
+Model query limit is unset, meaning attack's default limit is used.

 :eight_pointed_black_star: **Plot results** < 1 min